-Don't all Galapagos dive liveaboards include land tours to the uninhabited islands?
-That's what my friend experienced 2 years ago.
+Don't all Galapagos dive liveaboard packages include land tours of the islands?
+That's what my friend experienced a few years ago.

 Where is Galapagos?

-They lie in the Pacific Ocean some 960 km to the west of Ecuador, in South America.
+The islands lie in the Pacific Ocean, some 960 km to the west of Ecuador in South America.